rmcleay/gamsat_predictor/README.md

 # Contributing

-This project is on Bitbucket at https://github.com/rmcleay/gamsat_predictor
+This project is on GitHub at https://github.com/rmcleay/gamsat_predictor

 Please feel free to send me either PRs or patches created via the patch utility.